dnl-rss/secureum-slot3-solidity201/01_evmstorage.md

 - they cannot be stored "in-between" slots of the state variables preceding and following them
 - the variable itself is stored in a **single slot** `p` (32 bytes), according to the rules above [117]
 - the **elements** are stored starting at a **different storage slot**, computed using a `keccak256` hash
-- this provision allows elements to be added to the array while insuring that their slot will not shadow an existing variable
+- this provision allows elements to be added to the array while insuring that their slot will not collide with an existing variable

 #### 122. Storage Layout for Dynamic Arrays